 Different types of pranayama and their benefits

-This is the technique usually practiced in Ashtanga Vinyasa and Vinyasa Flow classes.
+This is the technique usually practised in Ashtanga Vinyasa and Vinyasa Flow classes.
 Also known as Ocean Breath or Victorious Breath.
 Ujjayi creates heat in the body and it also creates stability.
 Using Ujjayi breath during asana practice can be a reminder and an indicator not to rush through poses and not to sacrifice the breath for the sake of getting into an idealised shape of the pose.
 Returning to Ujjayi in Tadasana after a strenuous pose or sequence, or in times of stress, can help lower our heart rate back down again.

 Sitting, spending time with deep Ujjayi breathing increases the awareness of our breath.
 We can use this time to learn how to breathe fully using our full lung capacity, instead of shallow breathing as most of us have a tendency to do.